Reporting Guide

 Interpretation

-E-values quantify robustness to unmeasured confounding.
-The E-value is the minimum strength of association, on the risk ratio scale, that an unmeasured confounder would need with both the treatment and the outcome to explain away the observed effect.
+An E-value says how strong an unmeasured confounder would need to be, on the risk ratio scale, with both the treatment and the outcome to explain away the observed effect.

 Example sensitivity text